gacela-project/gacela-project.com/content/docs/bootstrap.md

 return function (GacelaConfig $config): void { ... };
 ```

-## `$configFn` Closure(GacelaConfig)
+## GacelaConfig

-You can customize some Gacela behaviours while bootstrapping without the need of a `gacela.php` in the root of your project,
+As we just mention, you can customize some Gacela behaviours while bootstrapping without the need of a `gacela.php` in the
-however, if this file exists, it will be combined with the configuration from `Gacela::bootstrap()`.<br/>
+root of your project, however, if this file exists, it will be combined with the configuration from `Gacela::bootstrap()`.<br/>
 It is not mandatory but recommended having a `gacela.php` file in order to decouple and centralize the custom Gacela configuration.

 In other words, you can modify some Gacela behaviour from two different places: